philc/book-notes/playful parenting - lawrence cohen.md

     the movie and give a pretend scream, which will usually be followed by giggles.
 This break lets some of the feelings out, like the valve on a pressure cooker."
   * Game: Larry's school of nonsense.
 More fun than playing "regular school."
-The parent is the teacher and makes up all kinds of ridiculous rules, which the kids break.
+The parent is the teacher and makes up all kinds of ridiculous rules, which the kids break, and the teacher is then outraged.
   * Most play situations just repeat closely what is seen on TV.
 Toys which are merchandised afford no flexibility in how they're used.
 E.g. a toy guy, a power ranger doll.
   * Beware shows that mix sex and violence.
 They can be overwhelmingly stimulating for kids and corrupt their